anmolpreet914/Analyzing-Twitter-Data-ML/README.md

 The dataset has been collected from the Kaggle: https://www.kaggle.com/datasets/paakhim10/tweets-and-engagement-metrics/data

-How Sentiment Analysis does work?<br/>
+How Sentiment Analysis does work using Automatic Approaches?<br/>
 ![image](https://github.com/user-attachments/assets/551d2e50-94ea-4b37-ba7f-b275df7ad821)